Anarchism in Puerto Rico: Background and origins

-In 1896, Spanish-born anarchist Santiago Iglesias Pantín -who claimed to had been involved in the anarchist movements abroad and that he had been forced to leave the Spanish possession of Cuba due to his involvement in their independence efforts- made a scale in Puerto Rico in a transatlantic voyage towards England.
+In 1896, Spanish-born anarchist Santiago Iglesias Pantín - who claimed to have been involved in the anarchist movements abroad and that he had been forced to leave the Spanish possession of Cuba due to his involvement in their independence efforts - made a scale in Puerto Rico in a transatlantic voyage towards England.
 Once there, he decided to stay at San Juan, where he found ideological affinity with some of the residents.
 Towards the end of the decade, the first known copy of Mikhail Bakunin's Federalism, Socialism, Anti-Theologism was first recorded in Puerto Rico, being translated and reprinted locally at Mayagüez.
 This and other books were distributed along propaganda made by local prints and directed to the working class.
 At the moment, individuals like Ramón Romero Rosa pushed these initiatives as an emancipative strategy.
 A literate segment of the class (led by figures such as José Ferrer y Ferrer) became increasingly radicalized and adopted the ideas of authors like Bakunin as they became freely available, leading the way for what would become the first groups identified with libertarian socialism.

 In 1897, José Ferre y Ferrer, Eusebio Félix, Fernando Gómez Acosta, Ramón Romero Rosa and Eduardo Conde joined Iglesias in founding a CES called El Porvenir de Borinquen in San Juan, which would publish Ensayo Obrero, where they published from a variety of socialists stances including anarchism.
 Their bi-weekly reunions centered around these topics, backed by a growing library of anarchist and socialist literature.
 In 1898, Ensayo Obrero introduced female activist Dominica González.
 By 1900, there were more than 30 CESs throughout Puerto Rico, with San Juan, Ponce, Cayey, Yauco and Mayagüez hosting more than one.
 These early anarchists believed that workers were intentionally being withheld an education and that patrons were limiting their free time and income towards this end in order to keep them disorganized.